-Woman killed in shooting at Buckhead apartment complex - Reporter Newspapers
+Update: Woman killed in shooting at Buckhead apartment complex - Reporter Newspapers

 “She was transported to the hospital and despite life saving measures, she was pronounced deceased,” said the Atlanta Police Department.

-Homicide investigators responded to the scene and are working to determine the circumstances surrounding the incident.
-The investigation is ongoing.

-An APD spokesperson Wednesday morning had no additional information when asked for an update and if there are any suspects in the incident.
+“Investigators were able to establish probable cause and secured arrest warrants for Hilena Misganaw, age 18, on the charge of Involuntary Manslaughter,” Avery said Wednesday afternoon.

+Misganaw is being held at Fulton County Jail, according to jail records.

-It’s the second homicide in Buckhead in the past week.
+It’s the second shooting death in Buckhead in the past week.
 Saturday night, a man was shot in Buckhead’s West Village.
 The incident happened at 3186 Roswell Road, the location of Hide Kitchen & Cocktails.
 The man later died from his injuries, police said.

-Note: Update: This story was updated with information about the arrest of a suspect.